WARMER, LESS HUMID FRIDAY... SPOTTY PM SHOWERS

 SATURDAY: SSE 5-10 KTS, WAVES: 0-2′

-FRIDAY: Partly cloudy.
-Spotty PM showers possible.
-Warm, but not humid.
-HIGH: 83 LOW: 59
+TONIGHT: An early evening thundershower, then fair skies.
+A mild night.
+LOW: 59

-SATURDAY: Partly cloudy and warm.
-Spotty afternoon thunderstorms.
-HIGH: 82 LOW: 61
+SATURDAY: Mostly sunny, then scattered afternoon thunderstorms.
+Warm and slightly humid.
+HIGH: 83 LOW: 60

-SUNDAY: Partly cloudy.
-Warm and more humid.
-Spotty afternoon thunderstorms.
+SUNDAY: Mostly sunny.
+Warm and humid.
+Spotty afternoon storms.
 HIGH: 85 LOW: 62

-MONDAY: Partly cloudy.
-Very warm and humid.
-Stray PM storms.
-HIGH: 86 LOW: 64
+MONDAY: Mostly sunny.
+Warm and humid.
+Spotty afternoon storms.
+HIGH: 87 LOW: 65

 TUESDAY: Mostly sunny.
 Hot and humid.
 HIGH: 89 LOW: 68